BEST Homemade Margherita Pizza

 Homemade Pizza Equipment Recommendations:

-Pizza stones can be expensive, but I genuinely believe they are 100% worth the investment if you are interested in making pizza or bread at home.
-Baking stones absorb the heat from your oven and allow you to mimic brick-ovens, which generally reach temperatures in excess of 800 degrees Fahrenheit.
+Baking steels are expensive, but I genuinely believe they are 100% worth the investment if you are interested in making pizza or bread at home.
+Baking steels absorb the heat from your oven and allow you to mimic brick-ovens, which generally reach temperatures in excess of 800 degrees Fahrenheit.
 They help you achieve crispy crusts by pulling moisture from whatever dough you are baking, including pizza crusts.

 I also recommend a pizza peel, because it will make pizza-making so much easier.
 Wooden or metal, it will allow you to slide the pizza quickly onto the baking stone and make it much easier to remove the pizza from the oven once it is done.